robocorp/example-langchain-data-ingestion/README.md

 - Zero infra: run and schedule workflows in the [Robocorp Control Room](https://cloud.robocorp.com) (4h/month runtime for free!)
 - Also supports running the workflows on [self-hosted infrastructure](https://robocorp.com/docs/control-room/unattended/worker-setups)
 - Connect your git repo, and your new updates deploy automatically to workers in the cloud
-- Use Asset Storage to manage configurations - update without code changes.
+- Use Asset Storage to manage configurations - update without code changes
-- Easy management of Python environments between dev and prod usage with simple [conda.yaml](conda.yaml)s
+- Easy management of Python environments between dev and prod
-- Great and powerful tools for scraping data, e.g. with Playwright
-- Tens of prebuilt connectors for accessing systems like Salesforce, SAP, HubSpot, etc
+- Huge ecosystem of tools like [Llamaindex](https://www.llamaindex.ai/), [Playwright](https://playwright.dev/python/), [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/)
 - It's all Python 🐍

 ## Setup